 The microfilm reader will be located in the Genealogy Section of the library.

-- The microfilm reader is to be used by the public for looking up newspaper articles. - The fee charged for printing our articles is ten cents (\$.10) a page.
+• The microfilm reader is to be used by the public for looking up newspaper articles.
+The library's microfilm has been digitized so the reader is not the only way to look up newspaper articles.

 Laminator: